integr8ly/middleware-load-testing/amq-online/README.md

 ### Creating addresses
 To meet the description use cases outlined above a number of addresses need to be created.

-First We need to create a none authentication service.
+First, we need to create a none authentication service.
 ```
 oc project openshift-enmasse
 oc create -f enmasse/authservice/none-authservice.yaml